awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/3_deploy_env_iaac.md

     1. If the details are not displayed, choose the refresh button until details appear.
 1. Choose the **Events** tab for your selected workload to see the activity log from the creation of your CloudFormation stack.

-When the **Status** of your stack displays **CREATE_COMPLETE** in the filter list, you have just created a representation of a typical lift and shift 2-tier application migrated to the cloud.
+When the **Status** of your stack displays **CREATE_COMPLETE** in the filter list, you have just created a representation of a typical lift-and-shift 2-tier application migrated to the cloud.

 13. Navigate to the [EC2 console](https://console.aws.amazon.com/ec2/) to view the deployed systems:
  	1. Choose **Instances**.